Timers

 When writing robust networking applications, it’s critical to ensure that operations complete within reasonable amounts of time.
 This is especially true when waiting for data from external, potentially untrusted, sources.

-type ensures that an operation completes by a specified
+The Timeout type ensures that an operation completes by a specified

 instant in time.